akin-fagbohun/journey-calculator/README.md

-# Welcome to my Aiport Journey Calculator
+# Welcome to my Airport Journey Calculator

-To get started, install the packages
+To get started, create a fork of this repository and install the packages...

 ```bash
 npm i